SpudGunMan/gpsd2ham/README.md

   - grid2app.sh line 7 BACKUP=0 #set to 1 to enable config backups ideal for inital confirmations but leave off for daily use
 - only looking at ntp for GPS at the moment not chrony might enhance that

-## Activation Helper
+## Activation Helper Files
-I also wrote a helper script to launch this and setup my park log archive directory
+I also wrote a helper script to launch this and setup my park log archive directory, you might enjoy it as well?
 ```
 wget https://raw.githubusercontent.com/SpudGunMan/SpudGunMan/main/pota-scripts/potactivate.sh
 chmod +x potactivate.sh
 ```

+### grid2pota.sh
+Helper Script for POTA offline CSV-DB Access `grid2pota.sh` is part of this project as well since it depends on and fits well with overall theme. the script can be used with or without this project, but needs to download the database once from pota.app web.